Time to Check Recipient Filters for Dynamic Distribution Groups

 Time to Evaluate Your DDG Recipient Filters

 The customer perspective of what’s happened is likely very different to Microsoft’s.
 From the engineering viewpoint, an inconsistency was reported, they tracked down the problem and fixed it to make DDGs work as designed.
-All is well unless you depend on using a DDG with a now-prohibited recipient filter, in which case you have some work to do before the axe descends on November 30.
+All is well unless you depend on using a DDG with a now-prohibited recipient filter, in which case you have some work to do before the axe descends in early January 2025 (extended from the early November 30, 2024 date).
 Isn’t Information Technology a great area to work in?

 About the Author